DEUS-AI/react-pdf-highlighter/README.md

 ## react-pdf-highlighter

-This is includes the search functionality on [@darian-lp/react-pdf-highlighter](https://github.com/theonlysake/react-pdf-highlighter) but is forked from the original repo [@agentcooper/react-pdf-highlighter](https://github.com/agentcooper/react-pdf-highlighter).
+This includes the search functionality on [@darian-lp/react-pdf-highlighter](https://github.com/theonlysake/react-pdf-highlighter) but is forked from the original repo [@agentcooper/react-pdf-highlighter](https://github.com/agentcooper/react-pdf-highlighter).

 This version includes the ability to search and is updated to React 18.